inbravo/togaf-feature-set/study-notes/part-6.md

 - **Process Status**: all information regarding the state of any governance processes will be managed
 - **Audit Information**: this will record all completed governance process actions and will be used to support

-### Disclaimer [The Open Group](https://pubs.opengroup.org/architecture/togaf92-doc/arch) owns the information rights reffered here.
+### Disclaimer [The Open Group](https://pubs.opengroup.org/architecture/togaf92-doc/arch) owns the information rights.